 - What is the camp’s philosophy or mission?

 - How long has the camp been in existence?

-- Is the camp accredited, meaning it must meet criteria set by a provincial or state (U.S.) camping association.
+- Is the camp accredited, meaning it must meet safety and health criteria set by a provincial camp association?
 If not, you should find out why the camp hasn’t pursued accreditation.

 - What kinds of programs does the camp offer?
 Do children get to choose activities each day?
 What will campers do in the event of bad weather (rain or extreme heat)?

 - What is the lice policy?
 How do you ensure kids don’t go to camp with lice or come home with the pesky critters?